The National Underground Railroad Freedom Center in Cincinnati, Ohio is a museum worth visiting.

 “On average it costs $90 to buy a person today.
 In 1850, the cost of a slave (in today’s dollars) was $35,000.”

-What if this were your sister, your brother, your son, or your daughter?
+What if that included your friend, sister, brother, son, or daughter?

 You’ll learn how your actions can help and bring freedom to others.